reynico/raspberry-websdr/README.md

 ## Install WebSDR

+- This is a good time to reboot your Raspberry PI, do a `sudo reboot`.
 - Ask [Pieter](http://websdr.org/) to get a copy of WebSDR.
 - Copy the websdr-rpi binary and files to your home directory (/home/pi/)
 - Edit websdr.cfg (for single band use), or websdr-80m.cfg and websdr-40m.cfg (for dual band use) to fulfill your configuration